Greg Stanton: Phoenix City Council

+State Attorney General's Office

+From 2009 to 2011, Stanton served as Deputy Attorney General of Arizona, under Attorney General Terry Goddard.

+He helped cut off funding for the cartels who were trafficking people and drugs, fought against the predatory payday lending industry, helped to eliminating mortgage fraud and negotiated a settlement between to protect the future of Luke Air Force Base.

 Mayor of Phoenix

 Stanton was mayor of Phoenix from 2012 to 2018.
 During his 2011 campaign for mayor, questions arose over the legality of nearly $70,000 in contributions from Stanton's former treasurer Mindy Shields.
 Stanton opposed the embezzlement prosecution of Shields and fired her in October 2010.

 On August 30, 2011, Stanton and Republican candidate Wes Gullett were the top two candidates in the Phoenix mayoral primary, with Stanton getting about 38% of the vote and Gullett 20%.

 Stanton advocated against the 2013 federal budget sequestration by meeting with members of Congress multiple times.

 Stanton was reelected on August 25, 2015.
 In 2017, Governing magazine named Stanton one of its Public Officials of the Year for his efforts to expand light rail, bike lanes, and sidewalks while reducing the city's greenhouse gas emissions.
 Stanton resigned on May 29, 2018, to run for Congress.